debadeepta/vnla/code/README.md

 ```

 **Common errors**
-* `ImportError: No module named MatterSim`: this will surely happen if you use Anaconda to install Python.
+* `ImportError: No module named MatterSim`: this will definitely happen if you use Anaconda to install Python.

 While compiling the simulator, instead of
 ```